Skip to main content

 Yes, daily PHGG is safe long term for most adults at 5 to 14 grams per day.
 The gut bacteria respond best to consistent fiber intake, so steady daily use is actually preferred over on-and-off cycles.
 People with severe IBD flares or specific allergies should check with their physician first.

 PHGG starts improving stool consistency within 1 to 2 weeks of consistent daily use.
-Microbiome changes (real shifts in your gut bacteria) take 4 to 8 weeks.
+Microbiome changes (real changes in your gut bacteria) take 4 to 8 weeks.
 If you have not seen improvement at 8 weeks, the issue is probably not just a fiber gap, and we look for other contributors.

 Yes, PHGG can help with constipation by normalizing stool consistency and feeding the bacteria that produce butyrate.
 For severe or stubborn constipation, we sometimes pair it with magnesium citrate (a stool-softening form of magnesium) and adequate hydration.
 PHGG alone may not be enough for very slow transit cases.

 PHGG is safe with most prescription medications, but soluble fibers can slightly slow the absorption of some drugs if taken at the same time.
-Take PHGG at least 1 to 2 hours apart from prescription medications, especially thyroid hormone, lithium, or seizure medications.
+Take PHGG at least 1 to 2 hours apart from prescription medications, particularly thyroid hormone, lithium, or seizure medications.
 Check with your prescriber if you have specific concerns.

 Deep-Dive Questions